Best Camera Bag

 Why You Should Trust Us

-Our testing team is comprised of GearLab's in-house photography crew.
-Between the two of them, they've spent over 25 years abusing camera bags while traveling all over the world on all forms of transportation.
+Our testing team is comprised of our in-house photography crew who have spent over 25 years abusing camera bags while traveling all over the world on all forms of transportation.
 Our lead tester, Jason, has worked as a camera technician and estimates that he's packed a camera bag over 4000 times for himself and other photographers.
 Also, he has trekked over 100 miles across Scotland with a camera pack weighing in at over 60lbs.
 It was, of course, packed with his cameras, as well as everything else he needed for the trip.
 We've taken those years of experience and brought them to this rigorous real-world use of each model over days of testing.
 We walked over 15 miles while shooting out of these bags.

 To set each camera bag apart and find the best one for you, we pitted them against each other in head to head testing.
 In doing so, we scored and ranked each bag individually in each of our testing metrics.
 Those categories were comfort, access to the camera, how much they held, and how well they kept the elements out, among many other factors.
 Each metric was repeated in the same conditions for each bag to keep our testing consistent.
 While not every bag is designed for the same use, we've tested metrics that apply to every model.